BoundByBetter/better-template/README.md

 ## DEVELOPMENT FLOW (Still developing...)
 All development commands are defined as VS code tasks in the .vscode/tasks.json file.
 Some listed below might not be built yet.
-1. **Install Dependencies** - just runs yarn install.
+1. **Install Dependencies** - Runs yarn install.
 Included for completeness.
-2. **Check Dependencies** - Uses npm-check-updates and expo install --check to help identify available updates.
+1. **Check Dependencies** - Uses npm-check-updates and expo install --check to help identify available updates.
 Beware, npm-check-updates will return updates that you should not install because of Expo.
-3. **Update Dependencies** - Runs
+1. **Update App Dependencies** - Takes a comma separated
-4. Compile - Runs all
-5. Build and Watch
+1. **Build** - Compiles all TypeScript and JavaScript files to check for errors.
+Adds errors to the Problems window.
+1. **Build and Watch** - Use when refactoring.
+Compiles all TypeScript and JavaScript files and usees chokidar to watch for file changes.
+1. **Build for Android** -
-6. Lint
+1. Lint
-7. Lint and Watch
+1. Lint and Watch
-8. Test
+1. Test
-9. Test and Watch <- Not needed, VS Code Jest plugin configured to automatically run tests while you code.
+1. Test and Watch <- Not needed, VS Code Jest plugin configured to automatically run tests while you code.
-10. Test with Coverage
+1. Test with Coverage
-11. View Coverage
+1. View Coverage